soustern/dnd_5_monster.codex/README.md

 # dnd_5_monster.codex
-Website for searching a visualizing information about DnD 5th edition monsters
+Website for searching and visualizing information about DnD 5th edition monsters